Endless Travel Plans

 Transfers: Shared shuttle $60

-Excursions: None (resort beach/pool sufficient for ages 5 & 8) $0
+Excursions: None (resort beach/pool more than enough for ages 5 and 8) $0

 Extras: Minimal tips, no shopping, packed everything $180